hughec1329/242_ebcs/README.md

 - wavelets - extract edges and verticies to model on .
 -- is this haar decompisition?
+- cvHaarDetectObjects is implementation of violoia jones algorithm

 ### SIFT
 * feature extraction w geometrical - size angle information form set of training images.